metronome-sh/metronome-sh/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Use this template to suggest new features or ideas during the open beta phase.
-title: ''
+title: '[FEATURE REQUEST]'
-labels: ''
+labels: 'feature-request'
-assignees: ''
+assignees: ErickTamayo

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Feature Description

+Please provide a detailed description of the feature or idea you're proposing.

+## Problem/Situation

+What problem or situation will this feature solve?

+## Proposed Solution

+Do you have any idea how to implement the feature?

+## Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request or idea here.

+## Importance

+How important is this feature for you?
+- [ ] Must have
+- [ ] Nice to have
+- [ ] Enhancement